Youth voice was at the heart of everything we did at NCS. Read our insights to learn more about what we found through delivering our programmes.

 Drawing on key evidence, together with views garnered from a range of experts, the paper identifies a number of opportunities for expanding access to enrichment activities for children and young people.

-We’ve also collaborated with the Scouts Association, and pollsters YouGov, to conduct new research into the views of children and young people, parents and teachers to inform our thinking and discussions.
+We also collaborated with the Scouts Association, and pollsters YouGov, to conduct new research into the views of children and young people, parents and teachers to inform our thinking and discussions.

 Both the discussion paper and polling were launched at an event on 15th October, a recording of which will be made available here soon.

 Research shows that 74% of 16-25 year olds believe their generation can change their future for the better.
 88% of young people care about making the world a better place.
-In the first of a series of new short reports, we set out how NCS is empowering young people to help the nation ‘build back better’ during the pandemic.
+In the first of a series of new short reports, we set out how NCS empowered young people to help the nation ‘build back better’ during the pandemic.
 Throughout 2020, NCS supported young people to deliver over 500,000 hours of social action and volunteering.
 We discuss how important this has been not only to supporting communities, but to improving young people’s own key skills, confidence and wellbeing.

 On Wednesday 21 September 2022, NCS Trust responded to the Department of Education-led consultation, Skills for jobs: implementing a new further education funding and accountability system.
 Our response focused on the Skills Fund allocation proposal on innovative provision, and highlighted UK Year of Service as a positive example of new, tangible, employer or employability-focused non-qualification provision.